 About Me

-I am currently a Research Statistician Developer at SAS.
-My primary responsibility is to implement new statistical functions as part of SAS IML (Interactive Matrix Language) software.
-I also write technical documentation, develop tests, and respond to technical questions from users.
+Previously, I worked as a Research Statistician Developer at SAS, where I implemented statistical functions as part of SAS IML (Interactive Matrix Language) software.

 Prior to UNC-CH, I graduated from Grinnell College in 2012 with a B.A. in Biology, and I earned a master’s degree in epidemiology and biostatistics in 2015 from Northwestern University.
 While at Northwestern, I also worked as a statistical analyst in the Department of Preventive Medicine and as a clinical research associate in the Department of Dermatology.